-1.1 This test method covers a procedure for making repetitive static plate load tests on subgrade soils and compacted pavement components, in either the compact condition or the natural state, and provides data for use in the evaluation and design of rigid and flexible-type airport and highway pavements.

-1.2 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+- 1.1 This test method covers the making of nonrepetitive static plate load tests on subgrade soils and pavement components, in either the compacted condition or the natural state, and provides data for use in the evaluation and design of rigid and flexible-type airport and highway pavements. - 1.2 Units-The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in non-conformance with the standard.

-1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+Combining values from the two systems may result in non-conformance with the standard. - 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.